-Phys Reps
+Phys Reps and Item Cards

+Once crafted, an item card will be created for the item containing all of its abilities.
+The card must be signed and officially stamped by a Legynds Staff member.
 Every crafted item must have its own physical representation (phys rep; essentially a prop).
 These phys reps must be pre-approved by the admin both for safety, and by a Culture Consultant or the Creative Director to make sure that it fits the art direction of the culture and the game.
 There may be some ambiguity to certain items, for example what exactly defines a Hat.
 Often such phys reps are specific to a culture, and if there is any question at all, or if you are unsure about a phys rep, make sure not to invest time or money into the phys rep, then show up with it on site only to find out it does not meet approval requirements.